Tshoki-m/Reinforcement-Learning/Model-Free (MF) Learning/MF_Homework/README.md

 Extra: Member 1 should also help debug the other members' code.

 MEMBER 2- Heatmaps + Animation
-   -200 frames
+- 200 frames
-   -3 heatmaps
+- 3 heatmaps
-   -video
+- video
 Use the finalized SARSA implementation
 Perform the single run
 Run all three λ values